-\emph{Symmetries and time projections of tidal tensors} --- The gravitational and electromagnetic tidal tensors do not generically exhibit the same symmetries; moreover, the former tidal tensors are spatial, whereas the latter have a time projection (with respect to the observer measuring them), signaling fundamental differences between the two interactions.
-In the general case of fields that are time dependent in the observer's rest frame (that is the case of an intrinsically non-stationary field, or an observer moving in a stationary field), $E_{\alpha\beta}$ possesses an antisymmetric part, which is the covariant derivative of the Maxwell tensor along the observer's worldline; $\mathbb{E}_{\alpha\beta}$, by contrast, is always symmetric.
-As discussed above, $E_{\alpha\beta}$ is a covariant derivative of the electric field as measured in the the momentarily comoving reference frame (MCRF); and Eq.~(\ref{eq:SpaceE[ab]B[ab]}a) is a covariant way of writing the Maxwell-Faraday equation $\nabla\times\vec{E}=-\partial\vec{B}/\partial t$.
-Therefore, the statement encoded in the equation $\mathbb{E}_{[\alpha\beta]}=0$ is that \textit{\emph{there is no}} \textit{physical}\textit{\emph{, gravitational analogue to Faraday's law of induction}} (in the language of GEM vector fields of Sec.~\ref{sec:3+1}, we can say the the curl of the gravitoelectric field $\vec{G}$ does not manifest itself in the tidal forces, unlike its electromagnetic counterpart; see Sec.~\ref{sub:Relation1+3_TTensors} for explicit demonstration).
+\emph{Symmetries and time projections of tidal tensors} --- The gravitational and electromagnetic tidal tensors do not generically exhibit the same symmetries; moreover, the former tidal tensors {}

+are spatial, whereas the latter have a time projection (with respect to the observer measuring them), signaling fundamental differences between the two interactions.
+In the general case of fields that vary along the observer's worldline (that is the case of an intrinsically non-stationary field, or an observer moving in a stationary non-uniform field), $E_{\alpha\beta}$ possesses an antisymmetric part; $\mathbb{E}_{\alpha\beta}$, by contrast, is always symmetric. $E_{[\alpha\beta]}$ encodes Faraday's law of induction: as discussed above, $E_{\alpha\beta}$ is a covariant derivative of the electric field as measured in the momentarily comoving reference frame (MCRF); thus Eq.~(\ref{eq:SpaceE[ab]B[ab]}a) is a covariant way of writing the Maxwell-Faraday equation $\nabla\times\vec{E}=-\partial\vec{B}/\partial t$.
+Therefore, the statement encoded in the equation $\mathbb{E}_{[\alpha\beta]}=0$ is that \textit{\emph{there are no analogous induction effects in the }}\textit{physical}\textit{\emph{ (i.e., tidal) gravitational forces}} (in the language of GEM vector fields of Sec.~\ref{sec:3+1}, we can say that the curl of the gravitoelectric field $\vec{G}$ does not manifest itself in the tidal forces, unlike its electromagnetic counterpart; see Sec.~\ref{sub:Relation1+3_TTensors} for explicit demonstration).
 To see a physical consequence, let $\delta x^{\alpha}$ in Eq.~(\ref{analogy}.1a) --- the separation vector between a pair of particles with the same $q/m$ and the same 4-velocity $U^{\alpha}$ --- be spatial with respect to $U^{\alpha}$ $(\delta x^{\alpha}U_{\alpha}=0$); and note that the spatially projected antisymmetric part of $E_{\mu\nu}$ can be written in terms of the dual spatial vector $\alpha^{\mu}$: $E_{[\langle\mu\rangle\langle\nu\rangle]}=\epsilon_{\mu\nu\gamma\delta}\alpha^{\gamma}U^{\delta}$.
 Then the spatial components (\ref{analogy}.1a) can be written as (using $E_{\langle\mu\rangle\langle\nu\rangle}=E_{(\langle\mu\rangle\langle\nu\rangle)}+E_{[\langle\mu\rangle\langle\nu\rangle]}$):